sophienyaa/printkitty.js/README.md

 * [bad_opcode](https://twitter.com/bad_opcode) further documented the printers protocol [here](https://github.com/JJJollyjim/catprinter/blob/f5322f7d728ed491218d788f0eff6cad7e11ab3f/COMMANDS.md) and has a python implementation [here](https://github.com/amber-sixel/gb01print), which helped a lot in building this.

 * [noopkat](https://twitter.com/noopkat) built a nice little [floyd-steinberg package](https://github.com/noopkat/floyd-steinberg), that saved me when I was having issues with [sharp's](https://sharp.pixelplumbing.com/) version.

+* [watson](https://twitter.com/wa7son) for his really cool [ipp-printer package](https://github.com/watson/ipp-printer), that is the core of IPP mode.

 * Last but not least, [xssfox](https://twitter.com/xssfox) was the one who inspired me to join in on this in the first place, she also has a python implementation [here](https://gist.github.com/xssfox/b911e0781a763d258d21262c5fdd2dec)